 1/2 t lemon juice

-Place all ingredients in food processor or blender and
+Place all ingredients in a food processor or blender and

-Place in plastic container and freeze at least 2 hours.
+Place in a plastic container and freeze for at least 2 hours.

 Take out partially frozen fruit and stir well to break

 up ice crystals.
 Return to freezer to completely freeze.